 The Constitutions of the Order are next to engage your attention.
 [These consist of two points, oral and written communication.
-The former comprehends the mysteries of the Art, and are only to be acquired by practice and experience in the lodge; the latter includes the history of genuine Masonry, the lives and characters of its patrons, and the ancient charges and general regulations of the crass.]
+The former comprehends the mysteries of the Art, and are only to be acquired by practice and experience in the lodge; the latter includes the history of genuine Masonry, the lives and characters of its patrons, and the ancient charges and general regulations of the Craft.]

 A punctual attendance on the duties of the Order we earnestly enjoin, more especially in that assembly where your name is enrolled as a member.
-[There, and in all other regular meetings of the fraternity, you are to behave with order and decorum, that harmony may be preserved, and the business of Masonry properly conducted.
-The rules of good manners you are never to violate, by using unbecoming language, in derogation of the name of God, or toward the corruption of good manners: neither are you to enter into a dispute about religion or politics; or behave irreverently while the lodge is engaged in what is serious and important.]
-On every occasion you are to pay a proper deserence and respect to the
+[There, and in all regular meetings of the fraternity, you are to behave with order and decorum, that harmony may be preserved, and the business of Masonry properly conducted.
+The rules of good-breeding you are never to violate, by using unbecoming language, in derogation of the name of God, or toward the corruption of good manners; neither are you to enter into any dispute about religion or politics; or behave irreverently, while the lodge is engaged in what is serious and important.]
+On every occasion you are to pay a proper deference and respect to the

-Master and presiding officers, and diligently apply to the practice of the Art, that you may sooner become a proficient therein, as well for your own credit, as the honour of the company with whom you associate.
+Master and presiding officers, and diligently apply to the work of Masonry, that you may sooner become a proficient therein, as well for your own credit, as the honour of the company with whom you associate.

-Although your frequent appearance at our regular meetings be earnestly solicited, your necessary employments are not to be neglected on that account, neither are you to fuffer your zeal for Mafonry to exceed the bounds of discretion, or lead you into argument with persons who may ridicule our fystem; but rather extend your pity toward those who may be apt through ignorance to contemn, what they never had an opportunity to comprehend.
-All that is required for your general observance is, that you study the liberal arts at leifure, trace science in the works of eminent masters, and improve in masonic disquisitions, by the conversation of well-informed brethren, who will be as ready to give, as you can be to receive, instruction.
+Although your frequent appearance at our regular meetings be earneftly solicited, your necessary employments are not to be neglected on that account: neither are you to suffer your zeal for Maforry to exceed the bounds of difcretion, or lead you into argument with persons who may ridicule our system; but extend your pity toward those who may be apt through ignorance to contemn, what they never had an opportunity to comprehend.
+All that is required for your general obfervance is, that you study the liberal arts at leifure, trace science in the works of eminent masters, and improve in the disquisitions of the System, by the conversation of well-informed brethren, who will be equally ready to give, as you can be to receive, instruction.

-Finally; adhere to the constitutions, and support the privileges which are to distinguish you from the rest of the community, and mark your consequence among the fraternity.
-If, in the circle of your acquaintance, you find a person desirous of being initiated into the Order, be particularly attentive not to recommend him unless you are convinced he will conform to our rules; that the value of Masonry may be enhanced by the difficulty of the purchase; the honour and reputation of the institution established on a sure basis, and the world at large convinced of its benign instuence.
+Finally; Adhere to the constitutions, and support the privileges which are to distinguish you as a Mafon above the rest of the community, and mark your consequence among the fraternity.
+If, in the circle of your acquaintance, you find a person desirous of being initiated into the Order, be particularly attentive not to recommend him, unless you are convinced he will conform to our rules; that the value of Masonry may be enhanced by the difficulty of the purchase; the honour and reputation of the institution established on the firmest basis; and the world at large convinced of its benign influence.

-[From the attention you have paid to the recital of these duties, we are led to hope that you will form a proper estimate of the value of Free-masonry, and imprint on your mind the dictates of truth, honour, and justice.]
+[From the attention you have paid to the recital of the duties of the Order, we are led to hope that you will form a proper estimate of the value of Free-masonry, and imprint on your mind the dictates of truth, honour, and justice.]

-This Section usually closes with the following
+This Section usually closes with the following: